 Kane Williamson (captain), Tom Blundell (wicketkeeper), Trent Boult, Colin de Grandhomme, Lockie Ferguson, Martin Guptill, Matt Henry, Tom Latham (wicketkeeper), Colin Munro, Jimmy Neesham, Henry Nicholls, Mitchell Santner, Ish Sodhi, Tim Southee, Ross Taylor.

-Aaron Finch (captain), Jason Behrendorff, Alex Carey (wicketkeeper), Nathan Coulter-Nile, Pat Cummins, Usman Khawaja, Nathan Lyon, Shaun Marsh, Glenn Maxwell, Kane Richardson (replacement for Jhye Richardson), Steve Smith, Mitchell Starc, Marcus Stoinis, David Warner, Adam Zampa.
+Aaron Finch (captain), Jason Behrendorff, Alex Carey (wicketkeeper), Nathan Coulter-Nile, Pat Cummins, Usman Khawaja, Nathan Lyon, Shaun Marsh (ruled out on July 4, replaced by Peter Handscomb), Glenn Maxwell, Kane Richardson (replacement for Jhye Richardson), Steve Smith, Mitchell Starc, Marcus Stoinis, David Warner, Adam Zampa.